-For special event pitch fees the trader will incur the one day fee and then a lower daily fee for any additional days they wish to add to the consent.
+For special events pitch fees the trader will incur the one day fee and then a lower daily fee for any additional days they wish to add to the consent.
 To take advantage of the additional day fee rate full payment will need to be made in advance and in one transaction.
 Additional days can only be added for the same event.
-In the past, in certain circumstances, the street trading event fees are waived to support the Council's strategic objective of creating a vibrant and prosperous economy.